 Why us, not big brands?
 Agilent/Shimadzu/Waters

-Wondering why you would buy a new HPLC for $14,990?
+Wondering why you would buy an affordable HPLC?
 Is there something wrong?
 Why does Shimadzu HPLC for testing cannabinoids cost $65,000?

 These are legitimate questions.
 There is nothing wrong with our HPLC and yes, it is a proper HPLC.
 Companies like Shimadzu, Agilent, Waters have been manufacturing HPLCs for decades.
 In order to stay competitive in the industry, they have been investing in R&D to develop more sophisticated instruments.
 Their target customers are R&D organizations, universities, and commercial laboratories.
 Each of these has different needs, which are typically covered by 1 very capable instrument.
 Historically, HPLCs started with a simple single reciprocating pump.
 With a growing need for capabilities, these companies at the forefront of HPLC development designed binary and quarternary pumps to give their customers the ability to mix multiple solvents during the analysis, run gradients – this gives universities more freedom to do R&D and commercial labs freedom to expand the number of tests they can carry out for their clients.
 Further, commercial labs have an unsatiated need for doing analyses faster to reduce cost per analysis and increase capacity.
 This can physically be done by shortening the length of the column and packing it with finer powder to shorten the time of analysis and increase interaction between the column and the analyte to still afford the desired separation on a shorter column.
 This comes at the expense of significant pressure increases in order to push the mobile phase through a more tightly packed column – hence, companies developed pumps and systems running at higher pressures in order to satisfy the needs of commercial labs.
 On top of these developments, both R&D companies/universities and commercial labs had further needs to expand the capabilities to separate and analyze chemicals leading to the development of more diverse and sophisticated detectors, degassing systems, and many other bells and whistles.